Hours of Work Per Week: 32+

 As An Ideal Candidate You Possess

-• 2 years experience in group homes and/or supported independent living.
+• 2 years' experience in group homes, shelters, youth programming and/or supported independent living.

-• Must be able to deal with any crisis situations, to ensure safety for youth in the program.
+• Must be able to deal with any crisis situations.

 • First Aid/CPR Certificate

-• Suicide Intervention, Self Harm, Crisis Intervention and Medication Administration training
+• Suicide Intervention, Self Harm Awareness, Crisis Intervention and Medication Administration training

-• Able to work and follow Spirit of Our Youth Homes Inc. policies and procedures and adhere to Alberta Child, Youth and Family Enhancement Act.
+• Follow Spirit of Our Youth Homes Inc. policies and procedures and adhere to Alberta Child, Youth and Family Enhancement Act.

 • Able to lift 50 lbs.